Our vision for Blakeshall Common and Kinver Edge

 How will we do it?

 To create the heathland the Trust will fell some of the current non-native conifer plantation, which was planted as a crop and is reaching the end of its life.
-We aim to fell approximately 33 hectares (82 acres) of conifer plantation in over 10 years and in 3 separate phases.
-This equates to just under half of the conifer plantation.
+We aim to fell approximately 19 hectares (47 acres) of conifer plantation in over 10 years and in 2 separate phases.
+This equates to just under a third of the conifer plantation.

 Many trees, like oaks and silver birch will remain, as will some of the conifers such as Scots pines, to provide diversity of habitat, for example to create corridors for bats.
 Keeping some of the conifers will also provide woodland walks and screen the surrounding views and allow more space and light to help young native trees to grow.
 Any proceeds from the sale of the timber will go straight back into caring for Kinver Edge and Blakeshall Common.